mitkan191003/giftgen-infra/docs/architecture.md

 - Prod API: `api.giftgen.mithrak.com`
 - Dev API: `api-dev.giftgen.mithrak.com`
 - Staging API: `api-staging.giftgen.mithrak.com`
+- Prod ArgoCD: `argocd.giftgen.mithrak.com`
+- Dev ArgoCD: `argocd-dev.giftgen.mithrak.com`
+- Staging ArgoCD: `argocd-staging.giftgen.mithrak.com`

 Vercel preview deployments still matter for PR review, but they are not the source of truth for deployed environments because Cognito callback URLs need to be exact and stable.

+Do not hang AWS-managed endpoints off a frontend hostname that is itself a Vercel `CNAME`.
+A name like `argocd.dev.giftgen.mithrak.com` inherits the `dev.giftgen.mithrak.com` branch, which is delegated to Vercel.
+Use sibling labels like `argocd-dev.giftgen.mithrak.com` and `api-dev.giftgen.mithrak.com` instead.

 If a single Vercel project cannot provide enough stable non-production environments on the chosen plan, use multiple Vercel projects.
 The infrastructure requirement is stable hostnames per environment, not a single Vercel project.